Varrkan82/Arma3-modlink/README.md

 # ArmA3-modlink description
-This tool created to work with LGSM tool! \
+This tool is created to work with LGSM tool!
-\

 This is a simple pseudographical SHELL tool to create/remove the symbolic links of a selected MODs from Steam Workshop directory to a directory with the ArmA dedicated server on Linux.\
 It is creates the symbolyc links of an all files in a "keys" directory of a linked MOD to your server's "keys" directory.
 And it can remove these links if mod removed from server path (with the current tool by unmarking the mod in list).